tonyjurg/Create_morpheus_TF_dataset/README.md

 This repository provides insight into the processing pipeline, including the Python code (primarily embedded in Jupyter Notebooks with comments), intermediate data, and the resulting Text-Fabric feature files.
 The final feature files (*.tf) are included in the package available at the [tonyjurg/N1904addons](https://tonyjurg.github.io/N1904addons/) repository.
 This repository also explains how an executable instance of Morpheus was set up to run inside a [Docker virtualization environment](Running_Morpheus_on_docker/running_morpheus_on_docker.md).

 The dataset builds on a previously developed Text-Fabric feature that added a betacode representation to each surface-level word.
-A new word-node feature, [`betacode`](https://tonyjurg.github.io/N1904addons/docs/features/betacode.html), was created to store the betacode equivalent of the Unicode text found in the [`text`](https://centerblc.github.io/N1904/features/text.html) feature.
+A new word-node feature, [`betacode`](https://tonyjurg.github.io/N1904addons/docs/features/betacode.html), was created to store the Beta Code equivalent of the Unicode text found in the [`text`](https://centerblc.github.io/N1904/features/text.html) feature.

 All procedures and tools are fully documented and openly accessible to ensure complete reproducibility.
 The workflow is implemented in Python using Jupyter Notebooks, with each stage of the process modularized into standalone notebooks or scripts.
 This openness aims to encourage reuse and highlight Text-Fabric's transparency and flexibility.